anananlyjlyj/physics-FP-Uni-HD/README.md

 # physics-FP-Uni-HD
-Here we collect our protocol and evaluation of physical FPs@Uni HD.
+Here we collect our protocol and evaluation of physical FPs (advance lab courses) @Uni HD.

 [FP Instructions](https://www.physi.uni-heidelberg.de/Einrichtungen/FP/versuche/anleitungen.php)

+## Foreword

+For the evaluation we usually use Jupyter Notebook.
+To make life easier this extension is recommended: [Github-nbextensions](https://github.com/ipython-contrib/jupyter_contrib_nbextensions).
+Among them we recommend to use these extensions: LaTeX environments, AutoSaveTime, Codefolding, Codefolding in Editor, Collapsible Headings, Hinterland, Snippets, spellchecker, Table of Contents, Variable Inspector.

+Further tips & tricks for Jupyter Notebook see [Bringing the best out of Jupyter Notebooks for Data Science](https://towardsdatascience.com/bringing-the-best-out-of-jupyter-notebooks-for-data-science-f0871519ca29)

-List of FPs(advance lab course) we chose:
+## List of FPs we chose

 ### 22.10.2018@INF 501

 - [x]  E01: Grundpraktikum Elektronik (Basic Electronics)
 - [x]  Evaluation
 ### 19.11.2018@INF 501